kaushik12/networks-project/Readme.md

 These three fundamental ideas form the basis of hierarchy extraction in each of the following methods.
 The overall process of hierarchy extraction can be summarized as the following set of steps

-1. Define a suitable hierarchy score for each node A hierarchy score for a node is a measure such as it's betweenness centrality which can be used to compare two nodes to determine the hierarchical relation between them.
+1. Define a suitable hierarchy score for each node: A hierarchy score for a node is a measure such as it's betweenness centrality which can be used to compare two nodes to determine the hierarchical relation between them.
 For a regular node such as the above example, we can simply use the betweenness centrality as the graph is regular.
 But in the case of real-world networks such as the one we are dealing with, every node need not have the same degree and hence we look at nodal measures which are scaled by their respective degrees.

-2. Compare scores for 2 neighboring nodes (in the underlying undirected network) We then compare the scores of two nodes in the underlying network and determine if one is higher in the hierarchy if the ratio of the scores is between a lower and an upper threshold and it has a higher score.
+2. Compare scores for 2 neighboring nodes (in the underlying undirected network): We then compare the scores of two nodes in the underlying network and determine if one is higher in the hierarchy if the ratio of the scores is between a lower and an upper threshold and it has a higher score.
 This does not depend on the direction of the edge between the two nodes in the underlying network.

-3. Define the right cutoffs The choice of cutoffs affects the hierarchical network output.
+3. Define the right cutoffs: The choice of cutoffs affects the hierarchical network output.
 A high upper cutoff would create hierarchical relations between two similar nodes at the same level in the hierarchy such as two disjoint topics in physics such as Kinetics and Optics, say.
 A low or no lower cutoff would include a hierarchical relation between two nodes connected in the underlying network but not necessarily directly related in a hierarchical sense.
 It may leed to creation of triangles in the hierarchy with a node being connected to several nodes at higher levels in the hierarchy.

 The paper performs the analysis on the Wikipedia article network where it's corresponding Wikipedia Category network was used to validate the results of the methodologies.
 This allowed the authors to optimize the cutoffs based on correct classification of the hierarchical relations with respect to the category network.
 In our case, we do not have a hierarchical network to validate against and hence try out different levels of cutoff.
 As a aprt of continuing work on this, I hope to survey educators in the Physics community to help classify the estimated hierarchical relations to validate the results.